fastprof-hep/fastprof/doc/tutorials/limit_setting/limit_setting.rst

 .. code-block:: console

-  python -im plot_valid -m model_mX2000.json -s Signal -b 58
+  python -i plot_valid.py -m model_mX2000.json -s Signal -b 58

 This performs the comparison for the specified model (the variations are taken by default from the file with the same name, except for `_validation` appended before the extension), and considers impacts on sample `Signal` in bin 58, corresponding to the peak of the signal.
 The result is as follows: